pulumi/docs/content/blog/copilot-lessons/index.md

 Our first approach was simple: keyword checks.
 For example, when testing the update analysis feature, we checked if the LLM’s response included the word “security” and described the error.
 This worked for straightforward cases but broke down quickly.
 Take a question like, “How many Lambdas am I running?”
 The LLM might give the right numbers but skip the word “running,” failing the test even though the answer was correct.

 These early failures revealed the limitations of keyword-based validation and underscored the need for a more nuanced approach.
 Inspired by platforms like LangSmith and Promptfoo, we began leveraging LLMs themselves as evaluators.
 For deterministic tasks, simple keyword checks suffice, but for more complex scenarios—like assessing whether a response answers a specific question—we rely on an "LLM Judge."
 This approach balances efficiency and flexibility, reserving LLM evaluation for cases where it truly adds value.
-Our test suite now integrates both methods, running against every code change to validate response content, accuracy, and format.
+The test suite now integrates both methods, running against every code change to validate response content, accuracy, and format.

 ![Example PromptFoo Eval](promptfoo.png)

-Our eval suite keeps getting more robust, whic means that when new AI models drop, we can quickly catch any weirdness before it hits production.
-The generative AI space moves crazy fast and our code changes a lot, but our evals are our safety net - catching hallucinations, maintaining quality, and making sure we don't ship anything that'll annoy our users.
+The eval suite keeps getting more robust, which means that when new AI models drop, we can quickly catch any weirdness before it hits production.
+The generative AI space moves crazy fast and the code changes a lot, but the evals are a safety net - catching hallucinations, maintaining quality, and making sure we don't ship anything that'll annoy our users.

 So while hallucinations are now much more rare, there is that one I can't stop thinking about - that `--force` flag incident.
 Not because it was a bug, but because it taught us something fascinating about these AI errors.

 ## Errors Point the Way

-The `--force` hallucination wasn't totally wrong - it was revealing what users intuitively expect from our CLI.
+The `--force` hallucination wasn't totally wrong - it was revealing what users intuitively expect from the CLI.
 Now I'm pushing for getting that flag added, and all because our LLM accidentally showed us what was missing.
 Force deletion is a common pattern across developer tools, and the LLM, trained on vast amounts of documentation and code, simply reflects these established conventions.

 This has fundamentally changed how I view hallucinations.
-While we constantly work to minimize them – and our eval work mean they happen way less frequently – some of them are clearly product signals.
+While the team works constantly to minimize them – and our eval work mean they happen way less frequently – some of them are clearly product signals.
 The LLM, in this light, becomes an unexpected source of user research, drawing on its training across thousands of developer tools and experiences.

-This insight is one of the things we learned building Copilot:
+This insight is one of the key lessons of building Copilot:

 1. **Minimize LLM Usage:** Let traditional code handle deterministic tasks, reserve LLMs for natural language work
 2. **Decompose into Skills:** Break complex tasks into modular units that combine LLM and traditional code appropriately